adaltas/node-csv/readme.md

 You may provide a callback to the `transform` method.
 The contract is quite simple, you recieve an array of fields for each record and return the transformed record.
 The return value may be an array, an associative array, a string or null.
 If null, the record will simply be skipped.

+Unless you specify the `columns` read option, `data` are provided as arrays, otherwise they are objects with keys matching columns names.

+When the returned value is an array, the fields are merge in order.
+When the returned value is an object, it will search for the `columns` property in the write or in the read options and smartly order the values.
+If no `columns` options are found, it will merge the values in their order of appearance.
+When the returned value is a string, it directly sent to the destination source and it is your responsibility to delimit, quote, escape or define line breaks.

+Exemple returning a string

+	csv()
+	.fromPath('user.csv')
+	.toStream(process.stdout)
+	.transform(function(data,index){
+		return (index>0 ? ',' : '') + data[4] + ":" + data[3];
+	});

+	// Print sth like:
+	// david:32,ewa:30

 Events
 ------